perrin-isir/xpag/README.md

 ```
 print(jax.lib.xla_bridge.get_backend().platform)
 ```
-It will print "cpu", "gpu" or "tpu" depending on the platform that JAX is using.
+It will print "cpu", "gpu" or "tpu" depending on the platform JAX is using.

 Once JAX is working well, install *xpag* with: